 - Some clinics provide inhouse surrogacy counselling, as part of their package or because it is a legal requirement.
 This is the case in Victoria and Western Australia.
 If you are paying a support service for counselling, are you paying for a service that you will need to pay for twice?
 Does the service tell you that you may need to pay for it twice?

 - How does the fee structure work, and are there different points where we can change our minds and receive a refund of parts of the fees?
 What do our fees pay for, exactly?

 - What sort of timeframe can we expect to match with surrogates/intended parents?

 - What happens if we do not match within a set timeframe?
-Do we get a refund?
+Do we get a full or partial refund?

 - What happens if a match falls through?
 Do we go to the end of the queue?